Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 Different legal requirements can make the implementation of nearshoring strategies more difficult.

-Working with local companies can make it easier to get started and reduce cultural and legal hurdles.
+Collaborating with local businesses can facilitate entry and reduce cultural and legal hurdles.

 Flexible supply chain management